Nolan Arenado Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.77 team ERA ranks 26th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.82).

-- The Nationals allow the fourth-most home runs in baseball (124 total, 1.4 per game).
+- Nationals pitchers combine to allow the fourth-most home runs in baseball (129 total, 1.4 per game).

-- His most recent time out was on Friday against the Texas Rangers, when the righty tossed six innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent appearance was on Wednesday, July 5 against the Cincinnati Reds, when he tossed five innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.